George Krugers: Early life and career

-By 1928 he was reportedly working on film adaptations of the folktales Roro Mendut and Prono Tjitro, although it is not known if he finished them.
-He did, however, complete a documentary entitled The Great Mecca Feast, which followed hajj pilgrims from the Indies during their trip to Mecca.
-The film premiered in Leiden, the Netherlands, on 8 November 1928.
-This premiere was attended by numerous Dutch socialites, including Princess Juliana, and given an introduction by Dutch Orientalist Christiaan Snouck Hurgronje.
+Krugers established his own company, Krugers Filmbedrijf (Krugers Film Company), in 1928.
+He reportedly worked on film adaptations of the folktales Roro Mendut and Prono Tjitro, although it is not known if he finished them.
+He completed a documentary entitled Het Groote Mekka-Feest (The Great Mecca Feast), which followed Hajj pilgrims from the Indies during their trip to Mecca.
+Krugers performed the pilgrimage himself, probably receiving support from the Islamic scholar Agus Salim as well as the Dutch passenger lines that handled the Hajj.
+After screening in the Indies, the film premiered in Leiden, the Netherlands, on 8 November 1928.
+This showing was attended by numerous Dutch socialites, including Princess Juliana, and introduced by the Dutch Orientalist Christiaan Snouck Hurgronje.